Fundamentals of Planning a Successful Pre Launch App Campaign

-Your pre launch campaigns will be the start of all of your marketing efforts, helping you gain traction and validation even before you have finished development.
-Marketing your app months before its launch should be mandatory for your startup – not optional.
-You’ll be competing for attention with over 2 million apps, so you shouldn’t wait for downloads to come in after you launch.
+A successful pre launch campaign will be the start of all of your marketing efforts, helping you gain traction and validation even before you have finished development.
+Marketing your app months before its launch is critical – not optional.
+You’ll be competing with over 2 million apps, so you shouldn’t wait for downloads to come in after you launch.

 Here are some tools you can use to accomplish this:

 Who exactly will you be targeting?
-In order to successfully promote your app, you need to understand and define user personas.
-Why?
-So you can effectively engage with your audience through the proper channels with the right message.
+To successfully promote your app, you need to understand and define user personas so you can effectively engage with your audience with the right message.
 If you don’t know where to start, follow the Jobs to Be Done (JTBD) framework:

 source: Zbigniew Gecis